-THREE ESSENTIAL FEATURES DISTINGUISH IN FROM ALL CONTEMPORANEOUS PUBLICATIONS.
-FIRST,-It contains a full, correct, and comprehensive Shipping List, arranged on a plan so plain and practicable, that "who runs may read."
+FIRST,-It contains a full, correct, and com-prehensive Shipping List, arranged on a plan so plain and practicable, that "who runs may read."
 Persons interested in the Marine of British America may turn in an instant to the information which they seek, with the certainty relying on its truth.
-It thus covered relying on its truth.
-It thus supersedes shipping Lists, and other expensive publications from Europe, some of which are six times the price of Willaier & mith's European Times.
+It thus supersedes shipping Lists, and other expensive publications from Earope, some of which are six times the price of Willmer & Smith's Encoura price of Willmer & Smith's European Times.

-Szcondev,-It contains a Price Current of all the great British and European Markets, devoted principally to thearticles of trade and commerce, more immediately appertaining to British America and the United States, and in which the Merchant, the Trader, and the man of business must feel an immediate interest.
-On the score of correctness, the Tabular Figures, and the remarks accompanying the various markets, showing their actual condition, may be relied on, and are, in fact, an authority with that of the first Houses in the principal cities in the United States and Canada.
+SECONDXy,-It contains a Price Current of all the great British and European Markets, devoted principally to thearticles of trade and commerce, more immediately appertaining to British America and the United States, and in which the Merchant, the Trader, and the man of business must feel an immediate interest.
+On the score of correctness, the Tabular Figu-res, and the remarks accompanying the various markets, showing their actual condition, may be relied on, and are, in fact, an authority with that of the first Houses in the principal cities in the United States and Canada.

-THERDLY,-As a newspaper, it presents to

-the American reader, in a concentrated state, and where the interest or the importance of the subject demands it, in the most detailed and subject demands it, in the most detailed and ample form, every topic of political, commercial, domestic, and miscellaneous interest which has occurred in Europe or elsewhere, since the departure of the previous packet-especial regard being paid to whatever is mostly connected with, or relates to, the political, social, and commercial well-being of British America and the United States.
-Willmer & Smith's European Times, in short, takes a GLANCE atevery circumstance in which the inhabitants of the great Western World can possibly feal an interest.
-It puts the American It puts the American reader in possession, the moment it comes to hand, of whatever has transpired, during the interval in Europe-personal, political and
+THIRDLY,-As a newspaper, it presents to the American reader, in a concentrated state, and where the interest or the importance of the subject demands it, in the most detailed and ample form, every topic of political, commercial, domestic, and miscellaneous interest which has occurred in Europe or elsewhere, which has occurred in Europe or elsewhere, since the departure of the previous packet-especial regard being paid to whatever is mostly connected with, or relates to, the political, social, and commercial well-being of British America and the United States.
+Willmer & Smith's European Times, in short, takes a GLANCE atevery circumstance in which the inhabitants of the great Western World can possibly feel an interest.
+It puts the American possibly feel an interest.
+It puts the American reader in possession, the moment it comes to hand, of whatever has transpired, during the interval in Europe-personal, political and commercial.